-With more than one hundred and twenty professionals in Cyprus and mainland Europe, our mission is to provide international clients with service of the highest international standards.
+With more than one hundred and thirty professionals in Cyprus and mainland Europe, our mission is to provide international clients with world-class service.
 We value diversity and our team speak most major European languages.
 All are fluent in English.